MicrosoftEdge/BrowserEfficiencyTest/Documentation/Usage.md

 *   **-attempts|-a** Defines the number of attempts to make per iteration.
 If an exception is caught, the trace is discarded and a new attempt is made.
 This paramater allows you to override the default number of attempts before giving up on the iteration, which is 3.

+*   **-notimeout** Allows the test run to continue even if the scenario took longer than expected to complete.
+Without this flag, the test harness will throw out the run and attempt again if any scenario takes longer to complete than its specified duration.

 ## Examples

 ### Simple one tab, one browser, no measures